 The gathering, organized in downtown Washington by the Council of Judea and Samaria, in partnership with Israel’s Ministry of Strategic Affairs and the Jordan Valley Municipal Council, took place as Israeli Prime Minister Benjamin Netanyahu met with U.S. President Donald Trump at the White House.

 Boutique wines and products from the region doled out at the evening program highlighted the area’s economic endeavors.

-Israeli dignitaries addressing the crowd included Justice Minister Ayelet Shaked, Education Minister Naftali Bennett, Energy Minister Yuval Steinitz, Consul General to Israel in New York Dani Dayan, and Judea and Samaria Council Chief Foreign Envoy Oded Revivi—all introduced at the podium by Yishai Fleisher, international spokesman for the Jewish Community of Hebron.
+Israeli dignitaries addressing the crowd included Justice Minister Ayelet Shaked, Education Minister Naftali Bennett, Energy Minister Yuval Steinitz, Consul General to Israel in New York Dani Dayan, and Judea and Samaria Council Chief Foreign Envoy Oded Revivi—all introduced at the podium by Yishai Fleisher, international spokesperson for the Jewish community of Hebron.

 Shaked praised the Trump administration for its “courageous” recognition of Jerusalem as the capital of Israel and called the administration “very friendly” towards Israel.

 As far as demographics go, Dayan made a point that “if we are foreigners to Judea and Samaria, then for sure we are foreigners to Tel Aviv.
 Therefore, our clear assertion that Judea and Samaria is the heartland of the Jewish people, the cradle of our civilization, the most central part, together with Jerusalem, of [our] Jewish being is the most clear claim against the delegitimization of all Israel.”